jr0cket/heroku-java-workshop-content/deploy-sample-app/deploy-the-sample-app.md

   Using standard Git command you will push your code securely to Heroku.

-> We will show you this via the command line so you see the actuall commands and paramters, however you are free to use any text or graphics based Git client.
+> **Info** We show you this via the command line so you see the actuall commands and paramters, however you are free to use any Git client.

   In the folder containing the code you downloaded, `java-play-sample-app`, run the following commands: